lahavs/cpp-thoughts/SSO/sso.md

 For example, let's consider some of LLVM's `SmallVector` implementation details:
 1. The implementation allows to [type-erase](../shared_ptr) the **templated size** of the local buffer, something that is not possible with our implementation.
-    This is done by making `SmallVector` inherit from a `SmallVectorImpl` class which is not templated on the size but rather stores it inside its `m_capacity` data member, and the code that want to use a type-erased `SmallVector` simply uses `SmallVectorImpl`.
+    This is done by making `SmallVector` inherit from a `SmallVectorImpl` class which is not templated on the size but rather stores it inside its `m_capacity` data member, and the code that wants to use a type-erased `SmallVector` simply uses `SmallVectorImpl`.
     Basically something like:
     ``` cpp
     template<typename T>